 Whatever you do, don’t let that cake sit out.
 If you don’t plan to serve it right away, be sure to wrap it tightly in a double layer of plastic wrap, and store it in something airtight in the fridge or freezer until you’re ready to enjoy it.
 Baked goods tend to go stale more quickly at higher elevations, with the exception of meringues – and this is another side effect of rapid moisture loss.

 What have you baked up recently in your high-altitude environs?
 What adjustments worked for you, and what didn’t?
 And who are some of your favorite high-elevation cookbook authors?
+You might consider buying their books as gifts for someone who recently moved to a higher elevation!

 Let us know in the comments below!
 And feel free to reach out with any questions.